U.S. Market Entry Program

 Do we need a U.S. distributor before filing a 510(k)?

 No. A distributor is not required to file or receive a 510(k).
-Foreign manufacturers do need a U.S. Agent and FDA Establishment Registration and Device Listing prior to submission acceptance and commercialization.
+Foreign manufacturers do need a U.S. Agent and Establishment Registration / Device Listing prior to submission acceptance and commercialization.

 Can we pursue U.S. clearance while EU MDR work is ongoing?

 Yes.
-EU MDR and FDA 510(k) are independent processes and are often executed in parallel to accelerate time-to-market.
-Existing ISO 13485 documentation can provide strong foundational leverage.
+EU MDR and FDA 510(k) are independent and often executed in parallel to accelerate time-to-market.
+Existing ISO 13485 documentation can provide strong leverage.

 How does QMSR impact submissions and inspections?

 QMSR incorporates ISO 13485:2016 by reference into 21 CFR Part 820 and changes inspection expectations.
-We align submission-facing documentation and quality processes so you are prepared for U.S. compliance obligations after clearance.
+We align submission-facing documentation and quality processes so you’re prepared for U.S. obligations after clearance.

 What happens if FDA issues an Additional Information (AI) request?

 AI pauses the review clock until a response is submitted.
-We help draft and package responses with supporting exhibits so review can restart quickly and the request scope stays contained.
+We draft and package responses with supporting exhibits so review restarts quickly and the request scope stays contained.

 How many 510(k)s will our portfolio require?

-It depends on device family boundaries (intended use, design, material platform, technology).
-Closely related variants and some accessory/instrumentation sets may be included within a single submission.
-We provide a recommended submission count after portfolio mapping.
+It depends on device family boundaries (intended use, design, materials, technology).
+Closely related variants may fit within one filing; we recommend a submission count after portfolio mapping.

 Send a short summary of your device families and priorities.
-We’ll respond within one U.S. business day to schedule the next step.
+We’ll reply quickly with next steps.

 • Device family list (or product catalog)